-If this example type-checked, then u and \circ would be aliased.
-For this example to type-check, either the @Unique annotation on the type of u, or the $\circ = u$; assignment, must be removed.
+If this example type-checked, then u and o would be aliased.
+For this example to type-check, either the @Unique annotation on the type of u, or the o = u; assignment, must be removed.

 Method calls and returns (pseudo-assignments) Passing an argument to a method is a "pseudo-assignment" because it effectively assigns the argument to the formal parameter.
 Return statements are also pseudo-assignments.
 As with assignments, the left-hand side and right-hand side of pseudo-assignments are typically aliased.

 Here is an example for argument-passing:

 '''

 void mightDoAnything(Object o) { ... }

-'''

-'''
+@Unique Object u = ...;

-mightDoAnything(u); // type-checking error, because the callee may create an alias of the passed as
+mightDoAnything(u); // type-checking error, because the callee may create an alias of the passed as:

 '''